-Based on our professional judgement we determined the materiality for the financial statements as a whole at USD 14,200,000.
-The materiality is based on 2% of net assets.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at USD 14,500,000.
+The materiality is based on 1.5% of revenue.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Audit Committee that misstatements in excess of USD 710,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Audit Committee that misstatements in excess of USD 725,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.